 Limited orthodontic treatment is essentially a treatment plan that helps settle a dental problem involving one tooth or several teeth.
 Limited orthodontic treatment can help both children and adults with teeth appearance, oral health, and the aesthetics of teeth.

-Our dentists and our team at Surprise Smiles will help assess your situation and accordingly suggest a treatment plan.
+Our Dentist Surprise AZ will help assess your situation and accordingly suggest a treatment plan.

 WHAT CAN LIMITED ORTHODONTICS TREAT?

 To identify the exact treatment method and the condition to be treated, dentists analyze the jaw and bite joints at regular checkups to ensure they are developing as they should.
 Thumb sucking and other bad habits can often hinder development, which impacts the function of the jaw in the long run.